corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/cordapps/api-vault-query.md

 ## Pagination

 The API supports paging if you expect many results.
 The default page size shows 200 results.
-This enables efficient checkpointing within flows, and means you don't have to worry about pagination if you expect fewer than 200 results.
+This enables efficient checkpointing within flows, and means you do not have to worry about pagination if you expect fewer than 200 results.
 If you expect more than 200 results (for example, if you are using the RPC API for reporting and/or UI display), define a `PageSpecification` to process results correctly with efficient memory utilisation.
 A fail-fast mode alerts you to the need for pagination if a single query returns more than 200 results and no
 `PageSpecification` has been supplied.